John Kennard (co-driver): Rally career

-In March 2017 it was announced that Kennard would step down as Paddon's co-driver after Rally Finland and that a replacement for Kennard would be announced soon.
+In March 2017, it was announced that Kennard would step down as Paddon's co-driver after Rally Finland and that a replacement for Kennard would be announced soon.
 The replacement was confirmed the day after to be Kevin Abbring's co-driver Sebastian Marshall.

 Kennard suffered a hip injury prior to the 2017 Rally de Portugal, which meant Marshall had to substitute for Kennard for the rally.
 On 30 May, Kennard retired as co-driver earlier than what was planned, because of the injury.

 Kennard was voted Marlborough Sportsperson of the Year in 2016, succeeding Sophie MacKenzie.

-2023 saw John compete with Hayden Paddon in the 2023 European Rally Championship.
+2023 saw Kennard compete with Hayden Paddon in the 2023 European Rally Championship.
 The pair came out on top claiming their first European Rally Championship Title, and becoming the first non-european team to win the championship.
-John and Hayden also fought off local competition to win his 6th New Zealand Rally Championship Co-Drivers Title.
+Kennard and Paddon also fought off local competition to win his 6th New Zealand Rally Championship Co-Drivers Title.

-In 2024 John stepped down from his NZRC co-driving duties, allowing up and coming co-driver Jared Hudson to sit with driver Hayden Paddon in New Zealand, with John sitting with Hayden, and claiming a back-to-back European Rally Championship Title.
+In 2024, Kennard stepped down from his NZRC co-driving duties, allowing up and coming co-driver Jared Hudson to sit with driver Hayden Paddon in New Zealand, with Hudson sitting with Paddon, and claiming a back-to-back European Rally Championship Title.

+In 2026 John competed with long-time driver Hayden Paddon in select rounds of the 2026 World Rally Championship.
+They competed 4 rounds of the 2026 championship, 3 tarmac rallies, and 1 gravel rally.
+Hayden went on to pick up 2 podiums in the 2026 season.
+A 3rd place at Rally Croatia, and a 2nd place at the Rally del Paraguay.